 6.7 per cent of the respondents in Badak village and 44.4 per cent of the respondents in Seslikaya village stated that the Project would affect their well water.

-These impacts were reported to be water quality degradation, declining water levels, and difficulty accessing water resources.

-The Badak, Emen and Seslikaya villages all have pasture areas.
-53.3% of the participants in Badak village, 83.3% of the participants in Emen village and 55.6% of the participants in Seslikaya village use these pasture areas for grazing animals.
+According to the perception of the communities, these impacts were reported to be water quality degradation, declining water levels, and difficulty accessing water resources.
+The assessment of the potential Project impacts on water sources as a part of infrastructure is presented in Section 7.2.6.
+The assessment indicated that the potential impacts on water sources are projected to be negligible after the implementation of specified mitigation measures.
+Also, the details of the assessed impacts on the water sources can be found in Section 7.1.6. (for the surface water) and Section 7.1.7 (for the groundwater) of the ESIA Report.

 Participants who stated that the Project would have a negative impact on the pasture area were 46.7% in Badak, 25% in Emen and 77.8% in Seslikaya.
 The participants suggested that the solar panels should be built as a platform on the pasture area, a new pasture area should be allocated, and the Project should be built in a less productive area as a pasture; that is, the Project location should be changed.
+It is determined that 10 households from Seslikaya village use the Project site, where it is located in Seslikaya pastureland, for grazing purposes.